lordliason/TaskOrgApp/README.md

 ## Using the App

 1. **First visit**: Enter the family password (default: `family123`)
-2. **Add tasks**: Enter name, select assignee, size, and urgency/importance
+2. **Add tasks**: Enter name, select assignee, size, and urgency/importance (on a scale of 1-5)
-3. **View matrix**: Tasks appear as colored dots in the correct quadrant
+3. **View matrix**: Tasks appear as colored dots positioned according to their priority
 4. **Real-time sync**: Changes sync instantly between devices!

 ## Customization